igbit/micro-displays/README.md

 ***Important Note: A question came up in HN about being able to control multiple tiny displays.
 I'm pasting my reply here as well as this may influence the type of display you want to buy for similar projects.
 You should be able to control multiple SPI devices at the same time but that requires the CSX/CS ("Chip Select") pin to be present.
 The 240x240 displays I bought don't seem to have this feature (though someone found a non-trivial hack to enable them: https://www.instructables.com/Adding-CS-Pin-to-13-LCD/)***
 ### Dependencies

-Requires a couple of python libs:
+Requires a couple of python libs (see also below section **Additional Raspberry Pi Settings** as SPI must be enabled):

 ```bash
 $ pip3 install pyscreenshot